Sunday, October 10, 2021

 Grasping dharmas

 'Grasping dharmas' has two aspects: seeing dharmas as external and having an emotional reaction of liking or disliking them.
 In other words, cognitive and emotional obscurations (jñeyāvaraṇa and kleśā-varaṇa) obscure the Thusness aspect of the mind.
 This idea can help explain why musical attunements can fall short of being pure functions.
-The Uttaratantra defines cognitive obscurations as any thought of 'subject', 'object', and 'action'–i.e., dualistic perception.
-Since musical listening is already nondual, the problem is not with cognitive obstructions.
-The primary cause of the discrepancy is instead the act of liking or disliking.
+In particular, it is the second kind of grasping that is the most crucial to discuss in relation to music.
+Cognitive obscurations–grasping dharmas as external–are defined in the Uttaratantra as any thought of 'subject', 'object', and 'action'–i.e., dualistic perception.
+Since musical attunement is effortlessly already nondual, the primary problem with music does not have to do with cognitive obstructions.
+The primary cause of the discrepancy is instead the act of liking or disliking–i.e., emotional obscurations.

 For the chanter to truly authenticate Mind's nature while chanting, the most urgent part must then be interpreted to be not grasping sounds by clinging to their prettiness.
 In fact, not having emotional reactions to sounds is, I want to argue, far more difficult than not hearing them dualistically.
 Hearing sounds non-dually is a spontaneous and effortless feature of musical attunement, but not liking or rejecting the pretty sounds of music is more difficult, even though the theory of aesthetic distance teaches us that some 'indifference' to phenomenality is a prerequisite to experiencing anything as beautiful in the first place.
 As Fúdēng said, it requires thirty years of listening to the sound of water without having the mind stirred to realize Avalokiteśvara's 'perfect ear understanding' (耳根圓通).